githubEdit

 50 GB

-500 GB - 2 TB (depends on network)
+500 GB - 2 TB (depends on networks)

 Running multiple networks or full Ethereum mainnet nodes significantly increases resource requirements.